1985

 850629A 29th June: MICK JAGGER & DAVID BOWIE.
 London, Westside Studios.

-New York, Power Station & Atlantic Studios and Media Sound): MJ, Nile Rodgers,
+late July, New York City, Power Station & Atlantic Studios and Media Sound):

-Steve Thompson and Michael Barbiero.
-Sound engineers: Bob Clearmountain, Mark
+MJ, Nile Rodgers, Steve Thompson and Michael Barbiero.
+Sound engineers:

 - Dancing In The Street I (Ivy Hunter/William Stevenson/Marvin Gaye) -promovideo